ding0t/scbc_pecan/labs/_about_ai_coding.md

     1. Use the generated content to learn
 1. Acknowledge use of a generative AI tool
 1. Be aware of AI hallicination - the AI can collate information in a way that generates false information, both deliberately and accidentaly.
 The AI does not understand the content it generates.

-## Generative AI

-The creation of new content using AI
+    * Example of when this [matters](https://www.bbc.com/news/world-us-canada-65735769)

+# Using AI for programming

+AI is a useful tool but be aware it does get things wrong.
+It is trained on public data, and some of this data is inaccurate.

 ## Pair programming with AI

 We can program with generative AI using chat to ask for a program function to give a starting point.

 To do this effectively: